-Sofía‘s passion for wine was stronger than her degrees in philosophy and international relations from Tufts University; stronger than the Master in Business Administration and the eight years of work in Buenos Aires in the telecommunications company IMPSAT, part of the Pescarmona group.
+Sofía‘s love for wine was stronger than her degrees in philosophy and international relations from Tufts University; stronger than the Master in Business Administration and the eight years of work in Buenos Aires in the telecommunications company IMPSAT, part of the Pescarmona group.
 So strong was her passion that she decided to move from Buenos Aires to Mendoza.
-Her sister, Lucia‘s story, follows a similar path.
-With a Masters degree in Law, she left her job at a New York law firm—because “she did not want a corporate life”—to handle the winery´s marketing and export operations.
+Her sister Lucila‘s story follows a similar path.
+With a Masters degree in Law, she left her job at a New York firm—because “she did not want a corporate life”—to handle the winery´s marketing and export operations.

-The sisters childhood was spent between Buenos Aires, the United States, and the Mendoza vineyards, where they started drinking wine when they were very young.
+The sisters’ childhood was spent between Buenos Aires, the United States, and the Mendoza vineyards, where they started drinking wine when they were very young.
 For children, “the sparkling water is ‘painted’ with a splash of wine and taken with meals.
 “At home, Coca-Cola was prohibited”, they recall, explaining that wine consumption by children is no taboo, and that is a daily part of the culture of Mendoza.
-In fact, Sofía’s children—Sabina (8) and Basilio (6)—continue the lifestyle and “are in permanent contact with nature and the vineyards.”
+In fact, Sofía’s young children—Sabina and Basilio—continue the lifestyle and “are in permanent contact with nature and the vineyards.”

 This amazing venture presented several risks.
 The young general manager decided to revive the family winery in 2001 when the country was going through one of its worst economic and social crises.
 “The manager was gone, I saw an opportunity and I took the plunge.
 I transformed the company, personally handling the quality and hired a new winemaker as well as young employees”.
 Lagarde´s sales rose meteorically, from $250,000 to $5 million at a rate of one million liters of wine annually.
 “We do not produce more because we want to remain artisanal and able to produce limited batches,” says Sofía.

 Lagarde wines are characterized as gastronomic wines, ideal to accompany all types of meals and the traditional Argentine barbecue.
-All products in its four lines are made with grapes from their own vineyards and, although their prices are relatively high, the quality is excellent and the wines are considered “very classy.”
+All products in its four lines are made with grapes from their own vineyards.

 The sisters are committed to a long-term business plan in pursuit of quality.
 “What we harvest today we see in three or four years.”
 In addition, they continue with the innovative project initiated in the 1980s and 90s, to produce non-traditional varieties such as Viognier or Moscato Bianco.